-These consolidated financial statements have been prepared in accordance with Canadian generally accepted accounting principles assuming the Company will continue on a going-concern basis.
+The Unaudited Interim Consolidated Financial Statements have been prepared in accordance with Canadian generally accepted accounting principles assuming the Company will continue as a going-concern basis.
 The Company has incurred losses since inception and the ability of the Company to continue as a going-concern depends upon its ability to develop profitable operations and to continue to raise adequate financing.
 Management is actively targeting sources of additional financing which would assure continuation of the Company's operations and research programs.
-In order for the Company to meet its liabilities as they come due and to continue its operations, the Company is solely dependent upon its ability to generate such financing.
+In order for the Company to meet its liabilities as they come due and to continue operations, the Company remains solely dependant upon its ability to generate such financing.